ETS-Hashemi/projects/swarmaze/README.md

 ##  Academic Attribution

-This project was developed as part of the PhD research of
+This project is developed as part of the PhD research of
 **Seyed Masoud Hashemi Ahmadi**
 at **École de technologie supérieure (ÉTS), Montréal**.